jorgealcubilla/TFM_DataScience/README.md

 Some contributions of this project:

-- Making machine learning technics based on density maps and the selected model much more understandable and easier to implement.
+- Making machine learning technics based on density maps, and the selected model, much more understandable and easier to implement.
 - Providing a practical example of: parameters collection, from Caffe models, for advanced Keras models.
 - Providing a strategy for improvement of the selected model